100 Notable alumni of

 -

-Matilda Anna Ingrid Lutz is an Italian model and actress.
+Matilda Anna Ingrid Lutz is an Italian actress and model.
 She starred in the 2017 horror film Rings and action thriller film Revenge.
 She also appeared in the Netflix series Medici - The Magnificent, Part 1, and in A Classic Horror Story.
-She is set to play the titular character in the upcoming Red Sonja movie.

 -